Homosexuality and the Anglican Communion: Since 2020

 In November 2022, Steven Croft (Bishop of Oxford) became the most senior Church of England figure to back same-sex marriage, saying clergy should be free to bless or marry same-sex partners and to enter into a same-sex marriage themselves, in contrast to the Church's official position.
 His statement was supported by suffragan bishops of the Diocese of Oxford: Alan Wilson, Olivia Graham and Gavin Collins.
 The same month, John Inge (Bishop of Worcester) and Martin Gorick (Bishop of Dudley) sent an open letter to clergy in the Diocese of Worcester that stated that "the time has come for the Church to celebrate and honour same sex relations" and called "for same sex couples to be able to be married in Church".

-In January 2023, the House of Bishops of the Church of England announced it would be proposing the introduction of blessings for same-sex couples at the next meeting if the General Synod, but that the Church's teachings in relation to marriage, i.e. one man and one women, would not change:
+In January 2023, the House of Bishops of the Church of England announced it would be proposing the introduction of blessings for same-sex couples at the next meeting of the General Synod, known as "Prayers of Love and Faith", but that the Church's teachings in relation to marriage, i.e. one man and one women, would not change:

-In February 2023 Anglican churches in a few developing countries, South Sudan, Uganda and the Democratic Republic of the Congo among others, announed they no longer accept Justin Welby as leader of the worldwide church due to the issue.
+In February 2023 Anglican churches in a few developing countries, South Sudan, Uganda and the Democratic Republic of the Congo among others, announced they no longer accept Justin Welby as leader of the worldwide church due to the issue.

+On 1 November 2023, 44 Church of England bishops (15 diocesan bishops and 29 suffragan bishops) signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".
+On November 15, 2023, the General Synod accepted both the commended prayers of blessing for same-sex couples during regular church services, and also approved an amendment to authorise "standalone" blessings for same-sex couples on a trial basis with permanent adoption of the "standalone" blessings requiring additional steps.
+The House of Bishops voted on 12 December 2023 to authorise the Prayers of Love and Faith for use in regular services from 17 December 2023.
+In July 2024, the General Synod voted to pass proposals that would permit same-sex civil marriage ceremonies between members of the clergy.